 - Design life of vessels, equipment and components of equipment will be as follows: - 25 years for pressure containing parts; - 5 years for replaceable parts internal to static equipment. - Design life of piping will be 10 years. - For rotating machinery a service life of 25 years is to be assumed as a design criterion, taking into account that cannot be applicable to all parts of machinery for which replacement is recommended by the manufacturer during the operating life of the unit, as well as to small machinery, machines on special or corrosive/erosive service, some auxiliaries and mechanical equipment other than rotating machinery.

-IEA GHG Revision no.: Rev. 1 Hydrogen and Electricity Co-Production Date: Section B July 2007 Sheet: 26 of 26
+IEA GHG Revision no.: Rev. 1 July 2007 Date: Hydrogen and Electricity Co-Production

 3.8 Codes and standards

 The project shall be in accordance to the International and EU Standard Codes.